SketchedDoughnut/lynxy/docs/github/lynxy.md

 ***

 Lynxy is a client system coded in Python for ease of communication.
 It allows for easy set up for connecting machines to each other, as well as providing a lot of extra features.

+The goal of Lynxy is to make it easier for others to set up multiplayer applications, no matter what they intend to make.
+From texting applications to games to streaming services, the possiblities are endless!
+Read more to learn the ways you can use Lynxy.

+***

 Information about functions can be found [here](https://github.com/SketchedDoughnut/lynxy/docs/github/functions.md)!